clinical-meteor/cookbook/cookbook/syntax.md

 #### Semantic Libraries
-At the very least, consider a semantic UI library of some sort, such as Bootstrap 3 or Zurb Foundation (they're the oldest, and have been around the longest).
-All the examples in the Meteor Cookbook use Bootstrap 3.
-However, in the future, we're considering moving to something even more semantic, such as Semantic UI.
+To get started, you may want to consider a semantic UI library of some sort, such as Bootstrap 3 or Zurb Foundation (they're the oldest, and have been around the longest).

 [Bootstrap](http://getbootstrap.com/)
 [Semantic UI](http://semantic-ui.com/)